What does iTunes backup save from iPhone? In this iMobie wiki guide, we will talk about what does iTunes backup include.

 When the transferring process is finished, you can check the content you send to the computer.
 This content could regard as a backup because it will have no influence on the existing data on your iPhone.

-Besides backup iPhone content selectively, AnyTrans for iOS could also backup iPhone content wirelessly.
+Besides backup iPhone content selectively, AnyTrans could also backup iPhone content wirelessly.
 This feature saves users from the USB cable, and once set up, it will automatically backup your iPhone with Wi-Fi.
 Here are the steps of how to backup iPhone data wirelessly with AnyTrans.

 Step 1.
-Launch AnyTrans for iOS on your computer > Connect your iPhone to the computer via USB cable (If it is the first time that you have used Air Backup function) > Click on Backup Manager mode and please click “Trust This Computer” option on your device to enable this function.
+Launch AnyTrans on your computer > Connect your iPhone to the computer via USB cable (If it is the first time that you have used Air Backup function) > Click on Backup Manager mode and please click “Trust This Computer” option on your device to enable this function.

 Step 2.
 Disconnect your iPhone > Connect your device and computer to the same Wi-Fi network.
 If the Air Backup option cannot be opened, please make sure you enable the “WiFi sync option” in iTunes.